Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 #### RestAPI Server

-After researching potential frameworks for the RestAPI, FastAPI seemed to be the best option to use.
-This was due to its in-built error handling, its asynchronous nature and its robust websocket support.
-2 POST endpoints were created, 2 GET endpoints and a Websocket endpoint.
-The POST endpoints were used to create and vote on the questions and the GET endpoints were used to retrieve the questions and a HTML page stating this is not a website.
-The websocket endpoint was used to send the results to the PowerPoint presentation so they would be able to update live.
-The data sent in the websocket was in JSON format, and contained the total vote count so that there was less client side processing.
-Creating the 2 POST and 2 GET endpoints were relatively simple and the code for which can be seen below.
+The first step in creating the RestAPI was importing the required frameworks and libraries.
+FastAPI was used to create the RestAPI server.
+Pydantic was used to create the models for the data that would be sent to the server.
+By using Pydantic data models data received can be validated and error checked automatically, a feature of the FastAPI framework.

 ```python
 # Importing Libraries -----------------------------